Thursday, June 20 2019, 1:00PM – 2:15PM EDT

 Tuesday, April 30 2019, 2:00PM – 3:00PM EDT

 With support from JPMorgan Chase, MENTOR is working on a supplement to the Elements of Effective Practice for Mentoring™ focused on workplace mentoring initiatives.
-This webinar will provide a sneak peek at the latest research findings on this topic as well as tangible tips for strengthening workplace mentoring practices.
-The session will be moderated by Daniel Horgan, Senior Director of Corporate Engagement at MENTOR and include Mike Garringer, Director of Research and Evaluation at MENTOR.
+This webinar provides a sneak peek at the latest research findings on this topic as well as tangible tips for strengthening workplace mentoring practices.
+The session was moderated by Daniel Horgan, Senior Director of Corporate Engagement at MENTOR and included Mike Garringer, Director of Research and Evaluation at MENTOR, among other panelists.

 Thursday, April 18 2019, 1:00PM – 2:15PM EDT